uzair401/flask/finance/README.md

 - **Quote Stocks**: Users can search for real-time stock quotes using an external API.
 - **Buy and Sell Stocks**: Users can buy shares of stock at current market prices and sell them when needed.
 - **Transaction History**: A complete history of all transactions (buys and sells) is maintained for each user.
-- **Portfolio Overview**: A dashboard where users can view the current state of their portfolio, including the stocks they own and their respective value.
+- **Portfolio Overview**: A dashboard where users can view the current state of their portfolio, including the stocks they own and their respective values.
 - **Check Account Balance**: Users can keep track of their cash balance after transactions.

 ## Prerequisites